 This page contains affiliate links, which means that Betamomma.com may receive a small fee at no additional cost to you if you click through and make a purchase.
 See the full disclosure policy here.

 A recent study showed that 30% of US teens were not getting enough sleep.
 This can affect a child’s learning, mental health, and physical health as well.
 Here are 8 tips to help set your child up for adequate (about 8-11 hours) and restful sleep at night.
+Keep scrolling down for a printable checklist on all of these strategies.

 1. Talk about the benefits of sleeping